EnvoyAI/examples/FAQ.md

 We reccomend using Google Drive, or Amazon S3 to publicly host sample images and data.
 You can then publish a link to that data in your Machine description.

 #### How do I quickly adapt an already working dockerfile?
-To see an example that uses a trained network to do image recognition, see the caffe example we adapated for our platform [caffe-cpp_classification](./caffe-cpp_classification/).
+To see an example that uses a trained network to do image recognition, check out the caffe example we adapated for our platform
+[caffe-cpp_classification](./caffe-cpp_classification/).

 #### How do I view debugging information about my machine when its running on the platform?